Yeast expression platform: Strains used

 Yeasts are common hosts for the production of proteins from recombinant DNA.
 They offer relatively easy genetic manipulation and rapid growth to high cell densities on inexpensive media.
 As eukaryotes, they are able to perform protein modifications like glycosylation which are common in eukaryotic cells, but relatively rare in bacteria.
 Due to this, yeast can produce complex proteins that are identical or very similar to native products from plants or mammals.
 The first yeast expression platform was based on the baker’s yeast Saccharomyces cerevisiae.
 However since then a variety of yeast expression platforms have been studied and are widely used for various applications based on their different characteristics and capabilities.
 For instance some of them grow on a wide range of carbon sources and are not restricted to glucose, as it is the case with baker’s yeast.
 Several of them are also applied to genetic engineering and to the production of foreign proteins.

-Arxula adeninivorans
+Blastobotrys adeninivorans

-Arxula adeninivorans (also called Blastobotrys adeninivorans) is a dimorphic yeast, meaning it grows as a budding yeast up to a temperature of 42 °C, but as a filamentous form at higher temperatures.
-A. adeninivorans has unusual biochemical characteristics.
+Blastobotrys adeninivorans (also called Arxula adeninivorans) is a dimorphic yeast, meaning it grows as a budding yeast up to a temperature of 42 °C, but as a filamentous form at higher temperatures.
+B. adeninivorans has unusual biochemical characteristics.
 It can grow on a wide range of substrates and can assimilate nitrate.
-Strains of A. adeninivorans have been developed that can produce natural plastics, and have been involved in the development of a biosensor for estrogens in environmental samples.
+Strains of B. adeninivorans have been developed that can produce natural plastics, and have been involved in the development of a biosensor for estrogens in environmental samples.